shalininukapeyyi-dotcom/Up-down-counter-verilog/README.md

-# 🔄 4-bit Up-Down Counter (Verilog)
+# 🔄 4-bit up-Down Counter (Verilog)

 ## 📌 Overview
-This project implements a *4-bit Up-Down Counter* using Verilog HDL.
+This project implements a *4-bit up-Down Counter* using Verilog HDL.
 The counter can increment or decrement based on a control signal and includes reset functionality.

 ---